 You may have heard that you should aim to drink eight 8-ounce glasses of water per day.
 How much you should actually drink is more individualized than you might think.
 The Institute of Medicine (IOM) currently recommends that men should drink at least 104 ounces of water per day, which is 13 cups.
 They say women should drink at least 72 ounces, which is 9 cups.
-Even still, the answer to exactly how much water you should drink isn't so simple.
+Yet even taking gender into account, the answer to exactly how much water you should drink isn't quite so simple.

 While the eight glasses rule is a good start, it isn't based on solid, well-researched information.
 Your body weight is made up of 60 percent water.
 Every system in your body needs water to function.
 Your recommended intake is based on factors including your sex, age, activity level, and others, such as if you're pregnant or breastfeeding.